 Scientific Database Descriptions

-SciFinder Scholar (SFS), from Chemical Abstracts Service, a full electronic access.
-Open 24 hours a day with the exception of early Sunday mornings.
-To use SFS, you must register here and create a username and password.
+SciFinder-n, from Chemical Abstracts Service, a full electronic access.
+Open 24 hours a day with the exception of late Saturday into early Sunday morning.
+To use Scifinder-n, you must register here and create a username and password.
 Only current faculty, staff and students may register.

 This database is the premier source for any chemical information.
-It covers upwards of 10,000 titles per year.
-SFS also offers links to other references, and links into many full-text items.
+It covers upwards of 12,000 chemistry and chemistry-related titles per year.
+SciFinder-n also offers links to other references, and links into many full-text items.
 Absolutely the FIRST source for any chemical search.
 Much detailed chemical searching available, including by structures and reactions.
-Chemical properties are also available, as well as thousands of spectra.
+Chemical properties are also available, as well as millions of spectra.
 Indexing from the mid-1800's on to current, with daily updates.
-Tutorials are available under the SciFinder Scholar tab.
+Tutorials are available under the SciFinder tab.

 Engineering Index.
 1970-, is available as COMPENDEX, 1970-